 As I was already planning the glockenspiel while building the tubular bells, it was practical to combine the two driver boards onto one prototype PCB, even though the two circuits are not in any way connected.

 Below is a partial schematic of a single driver channel from input (i.e. output from the Arduino or, in this case, an I/O expander), through an optocoupler and a schmitt-trigger/inverter, and finally the MOSFET driver and actual solenoid.
 It’s quite simple, actually, but of course it gets a bit hairy when you need 16 channels.

-The tubular bells drivers are activated by the master circuitry through a set of I/O expanders.
+The tubular bells drivers are activated by the percussion circuitry through a set of I/O expanders.

 WRAPPING IT UP